ClickHouse/ClickHouse/docs/en/query_language/select.md

 Code: 42.
 DB::Exception: Received from localhost:9000.
 DB::Exception: Number of arguments for function plus doesn't match: passed 3, should be 2.
 ```

-In this example, `COLUMNS('a')` returns two columns `aa`, `ab`, and `COLUMNS('c')` returns the `bc` column.
-The `+` operator can't apply to 3 arguments, so ClickHouse throws an exception with the message about it.
+In this example, `COLUMNS('a')` returns two columns: `aa` and `ab`. `COLUMNS('c')` returns the `bc` column.
+The `+` operator can't apply to 3 arguments, so ClickHouse throws an exception with the relevant message.

-Columns that matched by the `COLUMNS` expression can be in different types.
-If `COLUMNS` doesn't match any columns and it is the single expression in `SELECT`, ClickHouse throws an exception.
+Columns that matched the `COLUMNS` expression can be different types.
+If `COLUMNS` doesn't match any columns and is the only expression in `SELECT`, ClickHouse throws an exception.

 ### DISTINCT Clause {#select-distinct}